+I was born and raised in Santa Rosa, CA. I am the second child of a black mother and white father.
 When I was little, I wanted to be an actress and a writer.
-I was conscious of how difficult entertainment was as a career and I thought it was slightly odd that I didn’t want to be famous, I just wanted to be able to have a job I thought was cool and exciting.
-I spent every year of my childhood on stage via the band (cello one year, saxophone the next…Dad wasn’t having the drums), chorus, dance, drama or speech.
+I was very aware that entertainment, as a career, was difficult to achieve.
+I did think it was odd that I wasn’t seeking to be famous, I wanted a job that was cool and exciting.
+I spent every year of my childhood performing whether it was band (cello one year, saxophone the next…Dad wasn’t having the drums), chorus, dance, drama or speech.
 Almost everyone in my family performs in one capacity or another.
-So I went to business college.
+I rebelled and went to business college.

 My grandma was the first person I knew that had a computer.
 In the early 80’s she was rocking the Commodore 64, bought programs to entice her grandkids to learn, and told me that computers were the way of the future.
 When I realized that no matter what job I had, I’d need to know computers proficiently, it dawned on me just how accurate her prediction was.
 I double majored in Computer Office Administration (software) and Computer Business Administration (business with emphasis on technology) and got two A.A.S. degrees concurrently, was salutorian of my class, and maintained a 4.0 all the way through.
 (If you are interested, my LinkedIn profile.)